BrownSailor/Cell/README.md

 # slang
-### a compiled, statically-typed programming language just for fun
+### a compiled, statically-typed programming language with easy to type syntax and high performance

 ```cpp
 // hello world